NLF and PAVN logistics and equipment: Trail movement and hardshipsRoutes south. PAVN units deemed ready for infiltration were transported from the training centers by train or truck to the coast, at places like Dong Hoi, where they received additional rations. From there they marched south and southwest, towards the DMZ or Laos, using a variety of routes. Movement was at night to avoid American air attacks. Within the DMZ, there was a rest pause of several days as infiltrators staged for the crossing. Moving in company or battalion sizes, units departed at two-day intervals, with most crossing into Laos along the Ho Chi Minh Trail. PAVN infiltration routes were keyed to the military regions the infiltrators were assigned to. PAVN units headed for the Trị-Thiên region closest to the northern border might infiltrate directly across the DMZ. Those headed further beyond might travel through Laos. The Sihanouk Trail in Cambodia was opened in 1966 to enable PAVN to infiltrate and resupply COVSN in the southernmost zone of South Vietnam.

 The hardships of the Trail were many.
 Casualties caused by American airstrikes were low, accounting for only 2% of total losses.
 More dangerous enemies included malaria, foot infections and a variety of other maladies.
-Total losses to disease are estimated at around 10 to 20%.
+Total losses to disease are estimated at 10 to 20%.
 Sick soldiers were left to recuperate at various way-stations.
 Transit time could take months, and sometimes entire units were disrupted and disbanded.
 Recruits were generally given an optimistic picture of conditions in the south, with claims that victory was close at hand and that they would be welcomed as liberators by their oppressed southern brethren.
 They were often quickly disabused of such notions as they encountered sullen peasants and withering US firepower.Movement techniques.
 The Trail covered a wide diversity of rough terrain.
 Steep mountain slopes had steps gouged into them for climbing.
 Ravines were bridged with crude bamboo suspension bridges.
 Ferries shuttled troops across rivers and streams.
 Large gangs of civilian laborers were drafted to keep the network functioning.
 Binh Trams stations at intervals on the Trail, hosted the stream of men, weapons and supplies flowing to the battle zone.
 Most material movement in bulk was not by gangs of sweating laborers, but modern Soviet-supplied trucks.
 Vehicles rolled on a "relay" basis, moving mostly at night to avoid American air power, and the trail was plentifully supplied by jungle-like camouflage at all times.
 Way stations were generally within one day's travel from each other.
 Trucks arriving at a station were unloaded, and the cargo shifted to new trucks, which carried out the next segment of the journey.
 Having plenty of both time and manpower, this "relay" method economized on wear and tear upon the valuable trucks, and maximized hiding opportunities from prowling US aircraft.
 The method also spread out available cargoes over time and space, enabling the entire network to better bear losses from such deadly enemies as the American C-130 Gunship, and such technologies as movement sensors.